dee077/GSOC_Organization_Analysis/Readme.md

 ## Features

-- Scrape and analyze GSoC data from the official archive.
-- Provide statistics on the number of selected students for each organization.
-- Present information on the technologies and topics each organization focuses on.
 - **Web Scraping with Selenium:** Automates the data extraction process from the GSoC official website.
-- HTML Parsing with BeautifulSoup: Parses the HTML content for structured data extraction.
+- **HTML Parsing with BeautifulSoup:** Parses the HTML content for structured data extraction.
-- Statistics on Selected Students: Provides insights into the number of selected students for each organization.
+- **Statistics on Selected Students:** Provides insights into the number of selected students for each organization.
-- Focus on Technologies and Topics: Presents information on the technologies and topics each organization focuses on.
+- **Focus on Technologies and Topics:** Presents information on the technologies and topics each organization focuses on.

 ## Setup